dpryan79/bison/README.md

   *  Allow lower case reads in fastq files (previously, this would result in corrupt BAM files.

   *  HTSlib is now a submodule in the Github repository.
 This simplifies compilation.
 Further, that is the only supported compilation method now (samtools-0.1.19 is no longer supported).

   *  Somehow, the methylation extractor was still defaulting to a minimum phred score of 10, when the documentation said it was defaulting to 5.

   *  CRAM files can now be produced and processed.
 Both bison and bison_herd will output in CRAM format if the -C option is given.

+  *  The header @PG line is now rewritten to contain the actual command executed and the bison/herd version.

 ###0.3.3